 More of the same loaded language.
 Let’s do the same with Wagner:

-Wagner then wrote that Trump’s view was, “At odds with that of many lawyers,” which is another loaded statement.
-Mueller has many lawyers who will obviously be at odds with anything Trump says in his defense, just as Trump’s many lawyers will be at odds with anything Mueller’s lawyers say.
-There are tens of thousands of Trump supporting lawyers all across the United States.
+Wagner then wrote that Trump’s view was “At odds with that of many lawyers,” which is another loaded statement.
+Mueller has many attorneys who will be at odds with anything Trump says in his defense, just as Trump’s many attorneys will be at odds with anything Mueller’s attorneys say.
+There are tens of thousands of Trump-supporting attorneys all across the United States.
 So Wagner’s “many lawyers” means precisely nothing.

 Wagner writes [emphasis mine]:

 Trump’s tweets Thursday were his first public comments about Cohen since his sentencing.
 On Wednesday afternoon, the president ignored questions shouted by reporters about his onetime loyalist.